 Traveling is already hectic enough.
 Remembering to ask for paper receipts and figuring out where you put all of them when you get home is really tedious.
 The good news is that the government has created a tool that simplifies the process a lot.

-Per diems are essentially a standard rate that the US government sets indicating how much it would likely cost someone to feed themselves while they're traveling for business.
-They created it for government workers, but thankfully for the rest of us it's a tool we can use on our own taxes.
+Per diems are essentially a standard rate the US government sets indicating how much it would likely cost someone to feed themselves while traveling for business.
+It was created for government workers, but thankfully the rest of us can use this tool on our own taxes.

 Side note: Unfortunately for freelancers, we generally can't take the "lodging" per diem, we have to keep our actual receipts for that.